 A well-put-together skills section can help a recruiter figure out whether you have what it takes for the job — and do it quickly.
 Speed is of the essence here.

 Why?
-As you might already know, most recruiters only need about six seconds to decide whether a resume is worth reading in full.
-That means you only have about six seconds to get the most important, most impressive points across.
-Otherwise your resume ends up in the bin.
+Because most recruiters only have about six seconds to decide whether a resume is worth reading in full.
+That means you only have a very limited time to get the most important, most impressive points across.
+Otherwise, your resume ends up in the bin.

 With that in mind, having an entire section designated to your skills makes a lot of sense.
 After all, it’s through your skills that you can be useful to a company.
 By devoting an entire section to them you help the employer quickly assess if you can bring something to the table.